grafana/writers-toolkit/docs/sources/contribute-documentation/contribute-release-notes/index.md

 ### Create the versioned release notes

 The following instructions are for the person directly responsible for creating the versioned release notes.
 This is typically someone on the Technical Writing team.

-1. After the cut-off date for What's new entries has passed, cut a branch and create a draft PR with an empty `whats-new-in-vxx-x.md` file to be populated with the What's new content for the next release.
+1. After the cut-off date for What's new entries has passed, cut a branch and create a draft pull request with an empty `whats-new-in-vxx-x.md` file to be populated with the What's new content for the next release.
    This PR should include:

    - Updates to the `whatsnew/_index.md`
    - Update to the link and version number located on the What's new tile of `docs/sources/_index.md`